Ultra980/danora-linux/README.md

   - distrobox, fish, xonsh, wine
 - Sets automatic staging of updates for the system
 - Sets flatpaks to update twice a day
-- Everything else (desktop, artwork, etc) remains stock so you can use this as a good starting image

 ## Verification